13 Best eCommerce Growth Hacks

 online shopping concept

-Today, it is almost a necessity that brands worldwide have an eCommerce presence – allowing potential customers and clients to purchase products and engage with services via online platforms accessed through their phones or computers.
+Today, it is almost a necessity for brands worldwide to have an eCommerce presence, allowing potential customers and clients to purchase products and engage with services via online platforms accessed on their phones or computers.

-Estimates show that around one-quarter of all retail transactions occur online, while eCommerce growth in 2020 alone saw double-digit growth in 32 countries or more.
+Estimates show that around one-quarter of all retail transactions occur online, and eCommerce growth in 2020 alone was double-digit in 32 countries or more.

 While new businesses and formerly offline-only companies race to build an eCommerce platform, others seek to stay ahead of the growth curve.

-In this article, we spoke to 13 professionals in eCommerce or fields related to online commerce growth.
+In this article, we spoke to 13 professionals in eCommerce or related fields focused on online commerce growth.

 We asked for their expert opinion on the best eCommerce growth hacks you can apply to your online business strategy today to help you build a sustainable, profitable, consumer-friendly digital retail service.